peter88213/novelyst/docs/index.md

 As far as I can tell, *novelyst* runs fast and reliably under Windows and Linux.
 It should also under other operating systems for which there is a reasonably up-to-date *Python 3* installation.

 I use the program myself for serious work, but the user documentation is a bit sketchy, and I can't promise support either.
+So if you're curious, the best way is to explore the feature set yourself with a test project.

-As it is the case for *yWriter*, novelyst* applies to an even greater extent that it organizes the text without worrying about formatting and layout issues.
+As it is the case for *yWriter*, *novelyst* applies to an even greater extent that it organizes the text without worrying about formatting and layout issues.
 For this, users are assumed to have the necessary knowledge of *OpenOffice* or *LibreOffice*.

 ## Download and install